 Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

-Then the meeting comes.
-"Why hasn't our delivery cycle improved?" someone asks.
-"If developers are shipping more code, why are we shipping the same features in the same timeframes?"
+Then someone asks the question.
+"If developers are shipping more code, why are we delivering the same features in the same timeframes?"

 Part 5 of 5 in The Claude Code Enterprise Stack series

-This is the final post in the series.
+This is the final post.
 The configuration hierarchy (Part 1), CLAUDE.md (Part 2), hooks (Part 3), and skills and marketplaces (Part 4) give you the technical foundation.
-This post teaches you the strategy: how to measure what matters, navigate bottlenecks, and scale from a 5-person pilot to org-wide adoption without burning out your team.
+This post gives you something harder: the strategy to prove it works.
+How to measure what matters, navigate bottlenecks, and scale from a 5-person pilot to org-wide adoption without the gains evaporating in review queues and process friction.

 The Productivity Paradox: What the Data Actually Says

-Let's start with the hard truth.
-A 2025 study by Index.dev tracked organizations after Claude Code rollout:
+A 2025 study by Index.dev tracked organizations after Claude Code rollout.
+The numbers tell a story — but not the one you'd expect:

 - Pull requests: up 98%